james-m-gilbert/calsimpy/README.md

 # ***calsimpy***: Functions to help with common CalSim data processing and analysis tasks
-## *CalSim can be hard, maybe Python can make some things a little easier*
+## *CalSim can be hard.
+Sometimes Python might make it a little easier....maybe...*

 This package includes a number of functions to work with CalSim (CalSimII, CalSim3, CalLite) data in an organized way within Python.